-Using the last "P" (Prescribe): Your assignment is to use one of these items or any other of your choice during your next training session.
+Using the last "P" (Prescribe) - your assignment is to use one of these items or any other of your choice during your next training session.
 How does it compare to your previous training sessions?
 What was the reaction of your audience/participants?
 What will you do to make it even better?

-You've now found the secret!!
+You've now found the formula for a better training session.
+Make your next training event meaningful and FUN!!!!!!

-SAFETY TRAINING THAT ROCKS !!!!!!!